 We just retired my wife’s iPhone 4 as she finally upgraded to the iPhone X. After making sure she had backed up every picture of our beautiful children, I got in touch with AT&T so they can unlock the phone.
 As we explained before, the AT&T unlocking process is fairly simple, and before I got off the phone, the Customer Service Rep I was talking to notified me that the phone had been unlocked.
 Talk about being fast!

 Before listing the phone for sale on Craigslist, I wiped it off clean by performing a restore.
 During that time, I went to Starbucks for my daily dose of overpriced caffeine, and when I came back, my wife’s iPhone was as good as new.
 I had missed something though.
 I hadn’t seen the screen telling you that your iPhone has been unlocked, which made me doubt: is this iPhone really factory unlocked?
-Besides putting a SIM from a different carrier into it, how can you tell the iPhone has been factory unlocked for sure?
+How can you tell the iPhone has been factory unlocked for sure?

 There used to be services that offer to check your IMEI against a database of unlocked devices, but these services aren’t free anymore, and are of questionable use.

 The best way to check if your iPhone is unlocked

 Personally, the best solution I have found to check if one of my iPhones is unlocked or not is simply to pull out the SIM card, and put one from a different carrier inside.

 I understand most people don’t have an extra SIM card handy, but chances are, everybody has a friend who uses a different carrier.
 If you’re on AT&T, maybe you have a friend who is on T-Mobile.
 Ask that friend if you can use his SIM card for a few seconds to check if your iPhone is unlocked.